1979 Coyote Lake earthquake: Intensity

 At the most extreme points of its perceptibility, it was felt with intensity II or III (Weak) at Healdsburg in the north and Santa Barbara in the south, Visalia in the central valley and Twain Harte in the Sierra Nevada foothills.
 It was also listed as having been felt (with no specific intensity level given) by residents in high-rise buildings in Reno, Nevada.
 Closer to the epicenter, several instances of damage were aligned with the highest observed intensity.
 The structural effects to the gas station's walls and roof at Casa de Fruta, the beam damage on the second floor of the Ford's department store in Gilroy, and the caved-in roof from the fallen parapet at the law office in Hollister were all considered by the United States Geological Survey to be consistent with intensity VII (Very strong) shaking.

 Strong motion

 The event was captured on seismographs at distances of up to 114 km, including Richmond, with the unit 17 m "down hole" in bay mud.
-Other underground instruments on the BART Transbay Tube, as well as the Richmond site, showed accelerations that were very low.
+Other underground instruments on the Bay Area Rapid Transit (BART) Transbay Tube, as well as the Richmond site, showed accelerations that were very low.
 In San Juan Bautista, the U.S. Route 101/State Route 156 overpass saw peak acceleration of 0.12 g on the ground and 0.29 g on the structure.
 Instruments on the gymnasium roof diaphragm at the campus of West Valley College in Saratoga provided records of interest.
 Of a number of dams that had instruments installed, the San Luis Dam at San Luis Reservoir had the strongest response.
 The highest acceleration of 0.44 g was seen at the San Ysidro School in Gilroy.